 Q. Do we advance, progress, improve, or even change?

 A. That question again, eh?
 Vassal has said this to me: “We humans take up ourselves and our circumstances like a piece of fabric.
-We give them a shake and a toss, and spread out as much universe as we need.
-We do that all the time.
+We give them a shake and a toss, and, as well as we can, spread out as much as we need.
 That’s how we live.”
 As for how far we advance, progress, improve, or otherwise change as we do that, to him that is a question each of us answers at every moment, in a chorus comprised of every voice we hear or imagine.
 His view is that since our kind began, at the Big Bang or perhaps before, there has been nothing but change.
-To us, nothing changes, and it does so actively; it shows through, as Valéry put it.
+That is, nothing changes, but does so actively; it shows through, as Valéry put it.
 For our kind, change is what nothing is.
 Such is the dreamstuff that is all there is for us, all there has ever been, and perhaps all there will ever be.

 A. We are free to exist and survive in our way, on the “journey to” that is what we are and what we do.